How to make a ‘tube map’ cycle network

 You may want to add in shading to denote hilliness and other details.
 All of these things are in the original template.
 All you have to do is copy, paste and put them in place.
 Make sure you ‘send to back’ these sorts of details.

 You may wish to try to cost your network.
 The Bristol Campaign used the following (very rough!) figures to devise the figure of £16 per head over eight years to build their network.
-As a result, Bristol City Council have agreed to allocate the necessary funds.
+As a result, Bristol City Council agreed to allocate the necessary funds.

 And don’t forget, if your council does upgrade the network and start turning the map blue, make sure you pat them on the back and change your map accordingly!